 Welcome!

 Welcome to my home page.
-Currently I am an assistant professor at the Erasmus MC (Biomedical Sciences Theme, depts. of Cell Biology and Molecular Genetics) doing research in the field of image analysis and AI for bioapplications.
-Previously, I was an assistant professor at the Remote Sensing group at TU Delft, working on statistical and machine learning methods for image analysis.
+Currently I am an assistant professor in the division of Cell Biology, Neurobiology and Biophysics at Utrecht University doing research in the field of image analysis and AI for smart microscopy and bio-applications.
+Previously, I was an assistant professor at the Erasmus MC (depts. of Cell biology and Molecular genetics) and TU Delft (Remote Sensing group), working on statistical and machine learning methods for image analysis.

 Research Focus